-These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
 While the Company has been successful in obtaining its required funding in the past, there is no assurance that such future financing will be available or be available on favourable terms.
+The Company had incurred a loss of \$2,107,434 for the year ended April 30, 2019 and accumulated losses of \$30,745,273 as of April 30, 2019.
 These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.

-These condensed consolidated interim financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
+These consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
 Continued operations of the Company are dependent on the Company's ability to receive financial support, necessary financings, or generate profitable operations in the future.